loonwerks/AMASE/examples/1_README_Files/README_RegressionTesting.txt

+Regression Testing Examples
+developed by Danielle Stewart and Janet Liu

+These are used to occasionally test the Safety Annex when larger changes are made to the implementation.

 (1) Toy_Example_Safety: This simple example is used in the Users Guide to illustrate
 	grammatical structures and show how to run the tool.